BrandonKarl/GUI_Final_Pelycan/README.md

 # GUI_Final_Pelycan

-GUI Project submission, we each worked on the prpject equally.
+GUI Project submission, we each worked on the project equally.